probablykasper/cpc/README.md

 calculation + conversion

 cpc parses and evaluates strings of math, with support for units and conversion.
-128-bit decimal floating points are used for high accuracy.
+Arbitrary-precision rational numbers are used for high accuracy.

 It also lets you mix units, so for example `1 km - 1m` results in `999 Meter`.